Skip to content

 from oda_reader import set_cache_dir

-# Move cache to your project directory
+# Move cache under your project directory

 set_cache_dir("/path/to/my/project/oda_cache")